bioinf/Sibelia/testingdatasets/README.md

 "synthetic_dataset" contains two genomes from the dataset, a reference and an assembly.
 The script that generated them is located in the subfolder "synthetic_dataset/generator".
-The folder "synthetic_dataset/out" contains true variants, reported by the generator ("truevariant.txt") and variants found by Sibelia ("variant.txt").
-Script "synthetic_dataset_/out/compare.py" can be use to compare these files.
-Output of C-Sibelia was obtained by running command:
+The folder "synthetic_dataset/out" contains true variants and rearrangements, reported by the generator ("truevariant.txt" and "truerearr.txt"), variants and rearrangements found by Sibelia ("variant.txt" and "rearr.txt").
+Script "synthetic_dataset/out/compare.py" can be used to compare files with variants.
+Output of C-Sibelia was obtained by running
+command:

 	C-Sibelia.exe -s fine -r nctc8325.fasta -a assembly.fasta -m 1000 -o out